CowNinja/LEWZbot/README.md

 4. Simple OCR using Tesseract [iseahound](https://github.com/iseahound)/[Vis2](https://github.com/iseahound/Vis2)
 5. [Notepad++](https://notepad-plus-plus.org/downloads/) is a free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
 Running in the MS Windows environment.
    - [Notepad++ for AutoHotkey](https://github.com/jNizM/ahk_notepad-plus-plus) formats AHK files in Notepad++.
+6. [DrawExpress](https://drawexpress.com/) is a fast gesture-recognition diagram application.
+With DrawExpress, you can draw diagrams and flowcharts in a simple and intuitive way.

 ### AutoHotKey
 1. Great AutoHotkey technical source with example code [renenyffenegger AutoHotKey notes](https://renenyffenegger.ch/notes/tools/autohotkey/index)